 Here are 11 genius tips that we’ve found to help you keep track of your bills and keep them organized.
-No matter if you’re a pen and paper type or a spreadsheet fanatic, you’ll find some useful bill organization tips here.
+No matter if you’re a pen-and-paper type, online banking junkie, or a spreadsheet fanatic, you’ll find some useful bill organization tips here.

 Want to make a budgeting system that’s completely customized to your family’s unique situation?
 Follow these tips to create an excel budget spreadsheet with only the items that you need.